Shot-Term Exchange Program at Shiga University

 Japanese Courses and Classes at Shiga University

-Shiga University offers Japanese courses for non-Japanese speakers.
+Shiga University offers Japanese courses for non-Japanese native speakers.

 Japanese language courses at Shiga University are offered on both campuses; however, each campus has its own Japanese curriculum.